Ididsomethingterriblein2001/Ididsomethingterriblein2001/README.md

-Hi!
-We're Dash!
-We use it/its collectively when the fronter is unknown by outsiders!
+Name is Dash.
+Use it/its or he/him please.

 We are an adult bodily so please refrain from being weird to us if you're a minor.
-If you are being weird we will hide you!
-(This goes for anyone)
+If you are being weird we will hide you.
+(This goes for anyone and everyone)

 ----------------------